ROAD CONDITIONS

 RASPBERRY HOT SPRINGS IS OPEN TO GUESTS WITH RESERVATIONS.

-• Lower Chinook Road is OPEN (this is the most direct route) We currently recommend using this route to access the Springs.
-Basic directions for this route can be found below.
+Chinook Road Access is OPEN - This is the easiest and most direct route to the Springs.
+Detailed directions below.

 NOTE: Turn traction control OFF for better vehicle performance.
-From Google: “In most situations, turning traction control off on steep dirt roads is recommended because it can sometimes hinder your ability to maintain momentum by excessively braking spinning wheels, potentially getting you stuck.”
-With traction control on, you are not truly in 4WD.
+With traction control on, you are not truly in AWD/4WD.

 ROUTES